lgmontenegro/crypto_bot/README.md

   -p, --pairs strings       coins pairs
   -u, --url string          URL to access the endpoint -v, --verbose             verbose output
+With the flags below, you can skip these entries into the JSON configuration files.
 ```

-With the flags below, you can skip these entries into the Json configuration files.

 #### The Alerts

-Unfortunatly, Alerts can only be set at Json configuration file by now.
+Unfortunately, Alerts can only be set at JSON configuration file by now.

-Alerts are a array of Alert object:
+Alerts are an array of Alert objects:

 ```
 {